Jeroendevr/prog-eng-sphinx/index.md

 # Programming Engineer Website

-A Programming Engineer, a word function title I made up myself 😉.
-It is a amalgation of Computer Programming and Process Engineering.
+A Programming Engineer, a function title I made up myself 😉.
+It is a amalgamation of Computer Programming and Process Engineering.
 Mainly to point out that I work within two engineering fields.
-Currenctly I work freelance, if you are interested you can contact me.
+Currently I work freelance, if you are interested you can contact me.

 ## Technologies